kriserickson/kriserickson.github.com/_drafts/switching-to-android-6-months-later.md

  at parity with what apple had achieved and with the Nexus 5 at a considerable savings to the iPhone (almost half the price).

-2. I was OK with the Nexus 4, it didn't thrill me as a phone (and it should have given that I had switched from a very underpowered iPhone 4 that was barely usable), however the Nexus 5 still gives me a feeling of awe every day (The iPhone 3G and the iPhone 4 did the same thing for almost a year and half so let's see if the Nexus 5 lasts that long).
+2. I was OK with the Nexus 4, it didn't thrill me as a phone (and it should have given that I had switched from a very underpowered iPhone 4 that was barely usable), however the Nexus 5 still gives me a feeling of awe every day I use it (The iPhone 3G and the iPhone 4 did the same thing for almost a year and half so let's see if the Nexus 5 lasts that long).
+And it's not that the Nexus 5 is so much more powerful than the Nexus 4, it literally is the build quality on things like the case.
+It feels like an amazing phone which is something that few Android phones have done to this day (the HTC-One is the only other Android phone that
+ ***feels*** awesome.

 3. I actually like IOS7 (though I have only used it for short periods of time testing and building my [Recipe Folder app for IOS](https://itunes.apple.com/ca/app/recipe-folder/id796838333?mt=8)) so the switch to IOS7 was not the